Intro to Zen Program

 Frequently Asked Questions

-• Intro to Zen is for every ability level, and we are able to scale up and scale down the physical training to fit individual abilities.
-Please consult your doctor about participating in Intro to Zen if you have any diagnosed conditions or are under any sort of medical or mental health care.
+• Live-in training is for every ability level, and we are able to scale up and scale down the physical training to fit individual abilities.
+However, the hallmark of Chozen-ji training is that it is direct and vigorous.

-• If you have a relationship with another Zen teacher, please obtain their approval to apply for the Intro to Zen before submitting the online application.
+• If you have an active relationship with another Zen teacher, please obtain their approval to apply for the Intro to Zen before submitting the online application.
 To maintain good relationships with the Zen community, we will also ask to speak to your teacher.

 • We’ve been collaborating for over 10 years with a world champion boxer and have found that boxing is a good complement to the existing martial arts training at Chozen-ji.
 It particularly helps people address anger, ego, and other habits in the context of Zen training.
 For individuals interested in more intensive boxing training, the Intro to Zen program is a good way to understand our approach and pursue participation in our more intensive Zen and Boxing training.

-• Since this is an introductory program, what we're looking for in participants is not the same as what we expect of our Zen students (i.e., this is NOT Zen training).
-However, you'll get the most out of your experience (and demonstrate potential for live-in training, if that’s something you’re pursuing) by displaying strong commitments to:
+• Successful live-in training students get the most out of their experiences (and demonstrate potential for long term live-in training, if that’s something they're pursuing) by displaying strong commitments to:

 - Taking initiative in the training, as well as in executing work and tasks that support the group and the successful operation of the program

-- Bringing a positive attitude and energy, even or especially when you are uncomfortable
+- Bringing a positive attitude and energy, even or especially when they are uncomfortable

-- Taking negative feedback and constructive criticism as valuable opportunities to become aware of harmful or limiting behaviors you can't see yourself
+- Taking negative feedback and constructive criticism as valuable opportunities to become aware of harmful or limiting behaviors they can't see themselves

-- Taking care of others before yourself—this includes valuing others' time, playing the role that's needed in the moment (not the one you necessarily want to play), and pushing yourself to get the most out of your short time at Chozen-ji
+- Taking care of others before themselves—this includes valuing others' time, playing the role that's needed in the moment (not the one they necessarily want to play), and pushing themselves to get the most out of your short time at Chozen-ji